burakkazimyilmaz/burakkazimyilmaz.github.io/_pages/research.md

 ## Work in Progress
-- Pave the Way to Diversion: Increased Saliency of Foreign Policy at the Times of Economic Hardships. (with [Efe Tokdemir](https://www.efetokdemir.com/)).

 - Voter Backlash and Elite Defections: A Path to Undermining Authoritarian Stability. (with Hilal Sert).

 - Counterinsurgency Calculus: Unraveling Curfew Strategies in Conflict-Ridden Territories.